Posts

 Image

 This blog is far overdue.
-I've been wanting to share some experiences in Hawaii since I have lived here for over seven years now and have become more and more familiar with the island.
-I know a lot of people come for vacation, so I was hoping to be able to help offer some experiences outside of Waikiki.
+I've wanted to share some experiences in Hawaii since I have lived here for over seven years now and have become increasingly familiar with the island.
+I know a lot of people come for vacation, so I would like to help offer some experiences outside of Waikiki.
 I came to Oahu when I was 26 years old to finish my BA in Sociology at Hawaii Pacific University.
-I moved here from Phoenix, AZ although I was born and raised in Daggett, CA (right next to Barstow).
-I joined the Navy after high school and I took it VERY seriously.
+I moved here from Phoenix, AZ, although I was born and raised in Daggett, CA (right next to Barstow).
+I joined the Navy after high school, and I took it VERY seriously.
 After 6.5 years of my enlistment, I had worked myself thin (not literally, unfortunately), completely stressed myself out, and started showing signs of major depression.
-I took on way too many extra duties and did a lot of things outside of work like college classes and volunteering to help my military career.
+I took on way too many extra duties and did a lot of things outside of work, like college classes and volunteering to help my military career.
 The time came when I realized the military didn't care about me the way I cared about it.
-I also r...
+I also realized I was very li...